cran/covid19.analytics/README.md

 </object>
 -->

-The following sections briefly describe some of the covid19.analytics package main features, we strongly recomend users to read our paper ["covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Corona Virus Disease Pandemic"](https://arxiv.org/abs/2009.01091) (https://arxiv.org/abs/2009.01091) where further details about the package are presented and discussed.
+The following sections briefly describe some of the covid19.analytics package main features, we strongly recomend users to read our paper ["covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Coronavirus Disease Pandemic"](https://arxiv.org/abs/2009.01091) (https://arxiv.org/abs/2009.01091) where further details about the package are presented and discussed.